blc-gksl/IntroToRobotics/myrobotws/src/README.md

 # For Project 3:
 ## Part - 1
-To use manipulator_core directory and find kinematic and inverse kinematics run -->
+To use manipulator_core directory and find jacobian and move the pr_robot with a time parameter run -->

     $roslaunch config_files demo.launch rviz_tutorial:=true
 on one therminal and run -->